 Businesses: Security breaches can cause, for businesses, substantial financial losses, legal responsibility, and damage to reputation.
 The expenditure of a data breach can be huge, such as paying the incident response and searching laws and user compensation.
 Moreover, in case of non-compliance with laws, businesses can also incur fines from the regulatory bodies.

-Understanding these threats and their significance is crucial for developers and business owners to be able to implement effective security programs to safeguard their apps and users from the dangers of cyberattacks.
+Understanding these threats and their significance is crucial for developers and business owners to be able to implement effective security programs and mobile device management solutions, to safeguard their apps and users from the dangers of cyberattacks.

 Best Practices for Mobile App Security